-Policymakers should prepare for major uncertainties with Medicaid expansionOctober 26th, 2011 in Health /
+Policymakers should prepare for major uncertainties with Medicaid expansionOctober 26, 2011 in Medicine & Health / Health

 The number of low-income, uninsured Americans enrolling in Medicaid under the expanded coverage made possible by the Affordable Care Act (ACA) of 2010 could vary considerably from the levels currently projected by the Congressional Budget Office (CBO) and the Centers for Medicare and Medicaid Services (CMS), according to a new study by Harvard School of Public Health (HSPH) researchers.
 They report that it's probably more realistic to say somewhere between 8 million and 22 million may enroll in Medicaid by 2014 instead of the 16 million predicted by the CBO.